kuwt/dust/README.md

 The results are then employed by the postprocessor which elaborates the data according to the user requests.

-For the installation of DUST see INSTALL
+For the installation of DUST see INSTALL section.

 ## Tested Compatibility